 Erfurt Treasure, Medieval treasure in Old Synagogue, Erfurt, Germany

-The Erfurt Treasure is a collection of silver and gold objects kept in the Old Synagogue.
-The hoard includes coins, ingots, jewelry, and tableware from the Middle Ages.
+The Erfurt Treasure is a collection of medieval silver and gold objects displayed in the Old Synagogue in Erfurt, Germany.
+It includes coins, ingots, jewelry, and tableware found together in a single hoard.

 The community of curious travelers